 Press the mixture into the prepared tin and then use the back of a spoon to firmly compact the slice further, before setting aside.

 Evenly spread the ganaché over the slice and bang the tin on the bench a few times to release the air bubbles.
-Place in the refrigerator and allow the slice to chill for a couple of hours.
+Place in the freezer for about 40 minutes.
+The ganaché does not set completely solid.

-Store in the refrigerator in a single layer in an airtight container.
+Store in the refrigerator or freezer in a single layer in an airtight container.

 Recipe by: The Gluten & Dairy Free Bakehouse